elastic/kibana/x-pack/plugins/alerting/README.md

 ## Alert Factory

-**alertInstanceFactory(id)**
+**alertFactory.create(id)**

 One service passed in to each rule type is the alert factory.
-This factory creates alerts and must be used in order to execute actions.
-The `id` you give to the alert factory is the unique identifier for the alert (e.g. the server identifier if the alert is about servers).
+This factory creates alerts and must be used in order to schedule action execution.
+The `id` you give to the alert factory create fn() is the unique identifier for the alert (e.g. the server identifier if the alert is about servers).
 The alert factory will use this identifier to retrieve the state of previous alerts with the same `id`.
 These alerts support persisting state between rule executions, but will clear out once the alert stops firing.

 Note that the `id` only needs to be unique **within the scope of a specific rule**, not unique across all rules or rule types.
 For example, Rule 1 and Rule 2 can both create an alert with an `id` of `"a"` without conflicting with one another.
 But if Rule 1 creates 2 alerts, then they must be differentiated with `id`s of `"a"` and `"b"`.

-This factory returns an instance of `AlertInstance`.
-The `AlertInstance` class has the following methods.
+This factory returns an instance of `Alert`.
+The `Alert` class has the following methods.
 Note that we have removed the methods that you shouldn't touch.

 |Method|Description|
 |---|---|